-Holy Week practices in the Philippines
+What are common Holy Week practices in the Philippines?

 In San Pedro Cutud in Pampanga province, penitents willingly undergo extreme physical pain as a form of atonement.
 Penitents whip themselves on the back, using whips made of bamboo or paddles with pieces of broken glass to draw blood.

-To complete the rites, some devotees willingly allow themselves to be nailed to the cross, reenacting Jesus’ crucifixition.
+To complete the rites, some devotees willingly allow themselves to be nailed to the cross, reenacting Jesus’ crucifixion.

 Behind this practice is a personal vow or panata.
 Sometimes the ritual is being done in exchange for an answered prayer for problems with one’s health or finances.
 Some penitents also undergo the ritual to ask for forgiveness.

-Note: Editor’s Note: This piece was originally published in April 2017.
-Rappler is republishing it to mark Holy Week 2023.